microsoft/ExperimentTools/docs/xt/topics/xt_config_file.rst

 .. note::

         Set the max-seconds property to -1 to specify the maximized run time.

+        `Check this link for information about distributed backends with Pytorch <https://pytorch.org/docs/stable/distributed.html#module-torch.distributed>`_ and how to decide between them.

 An example of the **aml-options** section: